 The public assault on Joseph Boyden earlier this year was as mystifying as it was senseless and infuriating.
 Out of nowhere, Canadians were witness to a relentless campaign to tarnish a man’s reputation and douse a career focused on telling the stories of Canada’s indigenous people.
 Boyden is a highly acclaimed Canadian writer of fiction novels whose protagonists are indigenous.
 His works have been nominated for, or have won, several prestigious literary awards and garnered him widespread notoriety, a spotlight he has used to advocate for indigenous rights in Canada.

-On the same logic I can imagine a similar line of recrimination is silently directed at Gord Downie of iconic Canadian rock band The Tragically Hip.
+I can imagine a similar line of recrimination is silently directed at Gord Downie of iconic Canadian rock band The Tragically Hip.
 He is as blue-blooded a white guy as it gets, and has also become a vocal champion of indigenous rights.
 It is perhaps unfortunate that indigenous people who have personally suffered the ill-effects of Canada’s cultural genocide are not household names like Downie or Boyden who work hard to remove the blinders of their countrymen to our collective crimes.
 At the same time, and it pains me to say this, it cannot be denied that white folks, or any dominant group for that matter, are more inclined to take it to heart when a prominent one of their own kind stands up and says “we should be ashamed.”

 Certainly, experiential voices are more authentic in depicting the horrible psychic toll of systemic racism, but when you are fighting to shift the culturally ingrained view of the majority, the most persuasive voices are those who speak the language of the oppressor.
 White folks are no different than any other folk: they are not easily swayed by the wagging fingers of a different creed.
 It is a sad but true facet of human nature to dismiss the remonstrations of “others” with an axe to grind; to discount the legitimacy of the grievances as a ploy of identity politics.